k-abishek/Learning_Dashboard/README.md

-# Dashboard App
+# Learning Dashboard

-A React Native mobile app that provides a dashboard with buttons linking to various websites.
+A React Native mobile app built with Expo SDK 54 that provides a dashboard with buttons linking to various websites.
 Each button can store and display associated credentials (username, password, email).

 ## Features